 If you own one of these old chariots and you’ve been thinking about parting with it, this would be a good time to act

 Before entering the automotive business in 1901, the George N. Pierce Company of Buffalo, NY, had been engaged in making such diverse products as birdcages and bicycles.
 Pierce’s first cars were called Motorettes and were powered by DeDion-Bouton engines.
-By 1903 Pierce was building two-cylinder cars and in Read More
+By 1903 Pierce was building two-cylinder cars and in 1904 its Read More

 The new owner paid the price times two for one of the finest XK 140 dropheads extant

 The XK 140 was introduced in October 1954, retaining the classic XK lines but with major changes in engineering and appearance.
 A chrome strip ran down the length of the hood and another on the trunk lid drew attention to the medallion in the middle that proclaimed the marque’s Le Mans wins.
 The car wore Read More

 Except for being repainted at some point in its life, this amazing one-off was totally untouched from new